sathishkns/repo/README.md

-- 👋 Hi, I’m sathish kumar NS, software professional having 9+ yoe in both SDLC and STLC.
+- 👋 Hi, I’m sathish kumar NS, software professional having 9+ yoe in SDLC.
 Previously experienced with informatica ETL and Informatica MDM application..
-Currently working with big data tools like Hive,Pyspark, Kafka and Python
+Currently working with big data components Apache Spark, Hive,Pyspark, Python, Pandas and data flow orchestration using Airflow.
-- 👀 I’m interested in learning new tools and technologies and understand deep dive to get to understand its internals
+- 👀 I’m interested in learning new tools and technologies and get the basic understanding first
-- 🌱 I’m currently learning Big Data and Machine Learning
+- 🌱 I’m currently learning Machine Learning
-- 📫 you can reach me on linked in in/sathishkumarns or mail through sathishkns22@gmail.com
+- 📫 you can reach me on linked in in/sathishkumarns

 <!---
 sathishkns/sathishkns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.